fullsmartdev/react-native/README.md

 * [Teaset ★1575](https://github.com/rilyu/teaset) - A UI library for react native, provides 20+ pure JS(ES6) components, focusing on content display and action control.
 * [Awesome React Native Meteor ★152](https://github.com/meteor-factory/awesome-react-native-meteor) - An awesome list of resources for using Meteor and React Native together
 * [React Native Diagnose ★13](https://github.com/netbeast/react-native-diagnose) - A framework to test a React Native app during runtime and production
-* [first-born ★106](https://github.com/99xt/first-born) - A UI framework with pre-built components that render separately according to the underlying mobile platform.

 ## Tutorials